mikependon/RepoDB.NET/pages/classes/memorycache.md

 This class gives your application the maximum performance as it eliminates the round-trips towards the database for the next 180 minutes (overridable).
 It implements the [ICache](/interface/icache) interface.

+{: .important }
-> This class is used as the default cacher-class of the library.
+> By default, this class is used as the default cache class of the library.

 ## Use-Cases